-Baldrige Fellows have the opportunity to participate in the Quest for Excellence Conference.
+Baldrige Executive Fellows have the opportunity to participate in the Quest for Excellence Conference.
 At the conference, Fellows will meet senior executives from award recipient organizations and learn how their senior leaders apply Baldrige principles to achieve excellence.
+Fellows also have the opportunity to attend Baldrige Regional Conferences held at locations across the United States.